-In all areas, the department emphasizes close mentoring of students, training in a range of research methods and methodologies, and practical experience in teaching.
-Graduate students participate actively in the Department of History Seminar, where they, along with faculty, are invited to present their research.
-Benefiting from Northeastern’s location in Boston, students can take advantage of multiple research opportunities offered by a wealth of archives and libraries in the Boston area.

-OUTPUT:

 In all areas, the department emphasizes close mentoring of students, training in a range of research methods and methodologies, and practical experience gained through fieldwork or co-ops in the Boston area.
 Students also can take advantage of multiple research opportunities offered by the wealth of archives and libraries in the Boston area.